Raman Subba Row: Life and career

 Born in 1932 at Streatham, Surrey, to an Indian lawyer, Panguluri Venkata Subba Rao from Bapatla, Andhra Pradesh and English mother, Doris Mildred née Pinner, he was educated at Whitgift School before going up to Trinity Hall, Cambridge (MA).

 A left-handed opening batsman and occasional leg-spin and googly bowler, Subba Row was a member of the powerful Cambridge University team of the early 1950s and played a few games for Surrey before joining Northamptonshire.
-In 1958 he succeeded Dennis Brookes as captain, leading the side for four seasons and achieved considerable success as a batsman, scoring Northant's then highest ever innings, 260 not out, in 1955 and bettering it with 300 against Surrey, the County Champions, at The Oval in 1958, where he shared a record sixth wicket stand of 376 with Albert Lightfoot.
+In 1958 he succeeded Dennis Brookes as captain, leading the team for four seasons and achieved considerable success as a batsman, scoring Northants' then highest ever innings, 260 not out, in 1955 and bettering it with 300 against Surrey, the County Champions, at The Oval in 1958, where he shared a record sixth wicket stand of 376 with Albert Lightfoot.

 Subba Row won thirteen caps regularly opening the batting for England between 1958 and 1961, scoring 984 runs at an average of just under 47.
 That included 94 in only his second Test against India at The Oval, a century in his third against the West Indies at Georgetown in Guyana, and two more hundreds in The Ashes 1961 series.
 Both his centuries against Australia, at Edgbaston and The Oval, helped save England from defeat.

 Subba Row was named one of the Wisden Cricketers of the Year in 1961.

 At the end of the 1961 season, he retired rather abruptly from first-class cricket at the age of 29, entering public relations with WS Crawfords advertising agency at Holborn, where he became a director (1963–69).

 Having returned to Surrey where he helped drive a programme of ground development, commercial sponsorship and creating long-term income at The Oval, Subba Row is celebrated as a pioneer in cricket marketing.

 Chairman of Surrey CCC (1974–78) and an influential figure in the MCC at Lord's, Subba Row later served as Chairman of the TCCB, and as an ICC match referee (1992–2001).